Southill Park

 Southill Park contains the site of late medieval Gastlings or Gastlyns Manor House and is the name given to a country house in Southill, Bedfordshire, its adjoining privately owned gardens and separate public parkland; it includes a lake and woodland.
 Its focal point is an early Georgian house, for disambiguation known as Southill Park House which is a heritage-listed building in the highest category (Grade I).
 The parkland has legal designations in heritage and plant or wildlife protection.
 Further structures in the grounds have heritage protection including the follies of a Tuscan architecture temple and a partially stone-faced bridge, both designed by Henry Holland.

 History

 Owners and architects

-The house was built in the 1720s by George Byng, 1st Viscount Torrington (1663-1733).
-Its grounds were landscaped by Capability Brown in 1777, and in the same year the building was remodelled to the designs of Henry Holland.
+The present house was begun in the 1720s for George Byng, 1st Viscount Torrington (1663-1733).
+Its grounds were landscaped by Capability Brown in 1777.

 It passed down in the Byng family via Pattee Byng, 2nd Viscount Torrington and the latter's brother George Byng, 3rd Viscount Torrington to George Byng, 4th Viscount Torrington, who sold the estate in 1795 to Samuel Whitbread (1720–1796), the brewer and founder of Whitbreads.
-The house passed to his descendants, including Samuel Whitbread (1764–1815), William Henry Whitbread, Samuel Charles Whitbread, Samuel Whitbread (1830–1915), Samuel Whitbread (Liberal politician) and Samuel Whitbread (Lord Lieutenant) who owns the house today.
+The house passed to his descendants, including Samuel Whitbread (1764–1815), William Henry Whitbread, Samuel Charles Whitbread, Samuel Whitbread (1830–1915), Samuel Whitbread (Liberal politician) and Samuel Whitbread (Lord Lieutenant) who owned the house until his death in 2023.
+The house was extensively remodelled in the late 1790s for the second Samuel Whitbread to the designs of Henry Holland.